ogmacorp/AOgmaNeo/README.md

 Welcome to the [Ogma](https://ogmacorp.com) AOgmaNeo library, C++ library that contains an implementation of Sparse Predictive Hierarchies aimed at desktop, embedded, and microcontroller devices.

+For easier use on desktop, we also have [Python bindings](https://github.com/ogmacorp/PyAOgmaNeo).

 This version of OgmaNeo (AOgmaNeo) is based on [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2), but stripped down in order to be able to run on an Arduino or similar microcontroller.

 For an introduction to how the algorithm works, see [the presentation](https://github.com/ogmacorp/OgmaNeo2/blob/master/SPH_Presentation.pdf) (from the OgmaNeo2 repository).